Volleyball: 5–1

 The 5–1 formation has only one player who assumes setting responsibilities regardless of their position in the rotation.
 The team will, therefore, have three front-row attackers when the setter is in the back row and only two when the setter is in the front row, for a total of five possible attackers.

 The player opposite the setter in a 5–1 rotation is called the opposite hitter.
 In general, opposite hitters do not pass; they stand behind their teammates when the opponent is serving.
 The opposite hitter may be used as a third attack option (back-row attack) when the setter is in the front row: this is the normal option used to increase the attack capabilities of modern volleyball teams.
 Normally the opposite hitter is the most technically skilled hitter of the team.
 Back-row attacks generally come from the back-right position, known as zone 1, but are increasingly performed from back-centre in high-level play.

-The big advantage of this system is that the setter always has 3 hitters to vary sets with.
-If the setter does this well, the opponent's middle blocker may not have enough time to block with the outside blocker, increasing the chance for the attacking team to make a point.
+The big advantage of the system is that the setter always has 3 hitters with which to vary sets.
+If the setter performs well, the opponent's middle blocker may not have enough time to block with the outside blocker, increasing the chance for the attacking team to make a point.

-There is another advantage, the same as that of a 4–2 formation: as a front-row player, the setter is allowed to jump and "dump" the ball onto the opponent's side.
-This too can confuse the opponent's blocking players: the setter can jump and dump or can set to one of the hitters.
-A good setter knows this and thus won't only jump to dump or to set for a quick hit, but when setting outside as well to confuse the opponent.
+There is another advantage, the same as that of a 4–2 formation: as a front-row player the setter is allowed to jump and "dump" the ball onto the opponent's side.
+Thus the setter can confuse the opponent's blocking players; they have the option to jump and dump or set to one of the hitters.
+A good setter knows and they are able to jump to dump or to set for a quick hit as well as when setting outside, thus they are able to confuse the opponent.

-The 5–1 offence is actually a mix of 6–2 and 4–2: when the setter is in the front row, the offense looks like a 4–2; when the setter is in the back row, the offense looks like a 6–2.
+The 5–1 offence is a mix of 6–2 and 4–2: when the setter is in the front row, the offense looks like a 4–2; when the setter is in the back row, the offense looks like a 6–2.

-Controversies

-In 2017, a new volleyball players' union was formed in response to dissatisfaction with the organization and structure of professional beach volleyball tournaments.
-The union is named the International Beach Volleyball Players Association, and it consists of almost 100 professional players.
-The IBVPA claims its goal is to help athletes and provide them with the means to enjoy playing volleyball by improving the way the sport is run.

-Another controversy within the sport is the issue of the inclusion of transgender players.
-With transgender athletes such as Tiffany Abreu joining professional volleyball teams alongside other non-transgender teammates, many professionals, sports analysts, and fans of volleyball are either expressing concerns about the legitimacy and fairness of having transgender players on a team or expressing support for the transgender people's efforts.